tcorral/widget-extension/README.md

 #### Blackboxed widget:
 Widget Main can be considered blackboxed because:
-- The code of Widget Main never should be modified and it's not needed because there is no logic, view or style associated to it.
+- The code of Widget Main never will require to be modified because there is no logic, view or style in it.
 - Uses the facade pattern to manage all the dependencies and change the behaviour and presentation.

 * Input:
     * The model.xml contains what are the required dependencies for behaviour and presentation.
+        * Component modules
+        * Behaviour modules
+        * Model modules
+        * Presentation.
 * Output:
     * A functional widget.